-Inclement Weather Guidelines - Inclement weather conditions such as freezing rain, significant snowfall or high wind can occur during the fall and winter months.
-In such conditions, decisions on the opening or closure of school district facilities are made by the Superintendent of Schools, in consultation with management and supervisory staff, who have checked first-hand on the driving conditions, walking/sidewalk conditions, and general condition of buildings and accessibility to sites.
-For full information please see the school district website at: https://sd33.bc.ca/inclement-weather-school-closure-guidelines
+Inclement weather conditions such as freezing rain, significant snowfall or high wind can occur during the fall and winter months.
+In such conditions, decisions on the opening or closure of school district facilities are made by the Superintendent of Schools in consultation with management and supervisory staff who have checked first-hand on the driving conditions, walking/sidewalk conditions, and general condition of buildings and accessibility to sites.
+For more details on how this is done, click here.